SAISH1609/YOLO_mini_project/guide.md

 - Object count per frame.
 - Instant FPS and average FPS on video/webcam.
 - In image mode, inference time is shown on the image.
+- In frontend mode, live metrics and class breakdown are shown in the dashboard.